abynim/lippy/README.md

 ![Preview Image](https://github.com/abynim/lippy/blob/master/lippy-gh.gif?raw=true)

 ## Installing
-Download the contents of this repository, then double-click the `.sketchplugin` bundle.
+Download the contents of this repository, then double-click the `Lippy.sketchplugin` bundle.
 Or install via [Sketch Runner](https://sketchrunner.com/).

 ## How to use